Olympic Airways Flight 411: Background

-Accident aircraft
+Aircraft

 SX-OAA, named Olympic Zeus, was an Olympic Boeing 747-200.
 The 747-200 model featured more powerful engines and a higher maximum takeoff weight (MTOW) than the previous 747-100 model.
 One of the principal technologies that enabled an aircraft as large as the 747 to takeoff was the high-bypass turbofan engine.
 In the late 1960s, Pratt & Whitney developed a new such engine, and designated the JT9D to power the 747; with water injection, it delivered more thrust for the heavy jumbo jet.

-On 9 August 1978, 418 passengers and crew were scheduled to take off from Athens at 2:00 pm on a direct flight to New York.
+On August 9, 1978, 418 passengers and crew were scheduled to take off from Athens at 2:00 pm on a direct flight to New York.
 The plane was heavy with the 160 tons of fuel required for the transatlantic flight.
 The plane, which weighed 350,000 kg on the day of the flight, was takeoff climb limited at 353,000 kg using the JT9D-7A wet thrust engine.

 Flight summary

 According to Boeing, engines 3 and 4 idled lower than usual as the aircraft taxied.
 The plane initially took off and climbed normally.
-Boeing states that around nine seconds after engine shutdown, the water pump switch was turned off, when the flight crew misinterpreted the "water flow" warning as "water run-out".
+Boeing states that around nine seconds after engine #3 failure, the water pump switch was turned off, when the flight crew misinterpreted the "water flow" warning as "water run-out".
 Speed decreased and altitude was lost.
-The Boeing report does not mention that engine number three exploded and other engines lost power, as was reported in the Greek newspapers.